flast101/HTB-writeups/servmon/README.md

 ## 4- Privilege Escalation
 ### 4.1- Post-Compromise Enumeration
-Before using a privesc reporting tool like `winPEAS`, I usually check around if there is nothing obvious.
+Before using a privesc reporting tool like `WinPEAS`, I usually check around if there is nothing obvious.
 I first look at the account permissions with **"whoami /all"** command, but nothing particular here.
 Nadine has a low-privileged account.
 Then I look at directories, and this time we can notice an unusual one: **"C:\Program Files\NSClient++"**.
 This one corresponds to what we previously read in Nathan's text file mentioning this application.